Guidebolt/knowledge/meta/general-principles.md

 # General Principles

-Commit to versatile mental shortcuts that will help you make correct decisions quickly in any field of work.
+Versatile mental shortcuts help you make correct decisions quickly in any field of work.

-## Principle of Safety
+## Safety First

 Prioritize safety first.
 Don't let the unthinkable happen to yourself or others.
 Beware how easy it is to be lulled into a false sense of security when you have not experienced unthinkable tragedies.